Google Ads for Fashion Brands: The Campaign Structure That Scales

 item-group IDs

-Why fashion breaks generic Google Ads playbooks
+Why does fashion break a generic Google Ads playbook?

 Generic ecom Google Ads advice is built for a catalog that stays still.
 Fashion catalogs do not stay still.
+And clothing brand accounts are especially vulnerable here.
+The SKU mix shifts every season and so does the search intent.

 Catalog rotation resets Smart Bidding.
 Four to six drops a year means the SKU list under your PMax campaign changes roughly every 8 weeks.
 New SKUs enter without conversion history.
 Old SKUs leave mid-learning cycle.
 Smart Bidding is constantly re-learning on a moving target.